-Lou Dobbs is lashing out at Fox on Twitter for dropping his show.
+Lou Dobbs is lashing out at Fox on Twitter for dropping his show

 Asked specifically on Monday whether Dobbs remains under contract, Fox News communications boss Irena Briganti told The Post in an email, “He has not been terminated.”

-Dobb’s cancellations has left many Fox staffers mystified, considering his show’s viewership, leaving many to speculate that it could be connected to Dobb’s liability in a $2.7 billion defamation lawsuit filed last week that accused him and several Fox colleagues of spreading “disinformation” about election technology company Smartmatic as part of an effort to keep then-President Trump’s hopes for a second term alive.
+Dobbs’s cancellation has left many Fox staffers mystified, considering his show’s viewership, leaving many to speculate that it could be connected to Dobbs’s potential liability in a $2.7 billion defamation lawsuit filed last week.
+The lawsuit accuses him and several Fox colleagues of spreading “disinformation” about election-technology company Smartmatic as part of an effort to keep then-President Trump’s hopes for a second term alive.

-In addition to comments made directly by Dobbs, the lawsuit focused on comments made by Dobbs’ guests, including Trump-affiliated lawyers Rudy Giuliani and Sidney Powell.
-“Mr. Dobbs did not try to stop Ms. Powell from spreading disinformation about Smartmatic,” the suit charged.
+In addition to comments made directly by Dobbs, the lawsuit focuses on comments made by Dobbs’s guests, including Trump-affiliated lawyers Rudy Giuliani and Sidney Powell.
+“Mr. Dobbs did not try to stop Ms. Powell from spreading disinformation about Smartmatic,” the suit alleges.
 "He and others at Fox News had agreed to join Ms. Powell and Mr. Giuliani to spread the disinformation.
-So, Mr. Dobbs closed his shows as he started it: endorsing Ms. Powell’s claim that Smartmatic is to blame for ‘massive corruption across the country.’”
+So, Mr. Dobbs closed his shows as he started it: endorsing Ms. Powell’s claim that Smartmatic is to blame for ‘massive corruption across the country.’ ”

-But the suit also named Fox hosts Maria Bartiromo and Jeanine Pirro, both of whom are still with Fox and hosted their shows this past weekend as scheduled.
+But the suit also names Fox hosts Maria Bartiromo and Jeanine Pirro, both of whom are still with Fox and hosted their shows this past weekend as scheduled.

-Beyond his activity on Twitter, Dobbs is more or less staying quiet, declining comment when reached by The Post Friday night.
+Beyond his activity on Twitter, Dobbs is more or less staying quiet, declining to comment when reached by The Post Friday night.

 Political consultant Dick Morris, a former Fox News contributor who was dropped by the network eight years ago, said he spoke with Dobbs on Saturday.
 While the conversation was off-the-record, Morris said that Dobbs laughed after he told him, “Welcome to the Fox alumni association.”

-Newsmax, a smaller, farther-to-the-right cable channel that has been trying to win over Trump supporters frustrated by by what they see as Fox’s insufficient support of the ex-president, took jabs at Fox about the Dobbs departure.
+Newsmax, a smaller, further-to-the-right cable channel that has been trying to win over Trump supporters frustrated by what they see as Fox’s insufficient support of the ex-president, took jabs at Fox about Dobbs’s cancellation.

-“Fox News is just not the old Fox News that it once was,” Newsmax host Rob Finnerty said on-air Monday.
-“Get this: the highest-rated host on Fox Business suddenly had his show cancelled on Friday after 10 years. . . .
+“Fox News is just not the old Fox News that it once was,” Newsmax host Rob Finnerty said on air Monday.
+“Get this: The highest-rated host on Fox Business suddenly had his show cancelled on Friday after 10 years. . . .
 The problem?
 Well, Lou Dobbs is a Trump supporter."

 And some of Dobbs’s fans on Facebook vowed to leave Fox over the decision.